 Having a good plan has other benefits as well.
 It helps to keep the vultures away.

 Matt Santeniello and I try to go to as many cannabis expos as we can.
 We were in Atlantic City a month or so ago, and everyone is trying to sell themselves as the “answer to your problems”.
 They’re all nice people; I’m not trying to talk smack about them.
 There are other companies who do the same thing you guys do.
-But when we tell others where we are in the process, other companies seem to turn off and then that’s the end of the conversation.
+But when we tell others where we are in the process, other companies seem to turn off, and then that’s the end of the conversation.
 Having a GOOD Business Plan helps you out immensely.

-During that same expo, there was an attorney who does similar stuff to the Plan Writers (help with business plans, investors etc.).
+During that same expo, there was an attorney who did similar stuff to the Plan Writers (help with business plans, investors, etc.).
 So, we met with him afterward just to discuss some of his services, and he seemed like a well-informed guy.
-We spent an hour and a half on the phone with him and during that entire time, he basically showed us that all the things that Matt Khalili and Paul had already done for us.
+We spent an hour and a half on the phone with him and during that entire time, he showed us that all the things that Matt Khalili and Paul had already done for us.
 The only thing he could add was to advise us to bring the materials we already had to investors.
 Even the stuff the lawyer needed; Paul had already taken care of it.
-Before that, he was asking for $250,000 dollars.
+Before that, he was asking for $250,000.
 After he saw the work Matt Khalili and Paul had done, he started to cut his price back.

-Having that support, and knowing that you guys [the Plan Writers] are getting good work done for you, all throughout the process...it makes it easier to turn away the vultures.
+Having that support, and knowing that you guys [the Plan Writers] are getting good work done for you, all throughout the process... makes it easier to turn away the vultures.
 It’s the “Green Rush”, so it seems like everybody is out to take advantage of you.
 Everyone wants to charge you 10 times more than what is necessary.
 Knowing that we have a great support team allows us to focus on what we want to do.